 Employee turnover isn’t something the staffing industry talks about in a lot of detail, but it should be.
 Negative attrition, beyond a basic metric in service level agreements (SLAs) and key performance indicators (KPIs), can have widespread and detrimental effects on enterprise workforce programs, especially those run by a managed services provider (MSP).
 Workers who suddenly quit their jobs present obstacles for the businesses relying on them.
 In an MSP engagement, departing talent can be downright disruptive.
-IBM is currently patenting an algorithm that purports to predict employee flight risks with up to 95% accuracy.
-This would be critical in today’s tight labor market and candidate-driven hiring environment.
-But until then, there are some best practices we can adopt to mitigate the potential pitfalls.
+IBM patented an algorithm that purports to predict employee flight risks with up to 95% accuracy.
+This could be powerful tool in tight labor markets.
+But until this level of AI becomes commonplace in HR technology, there are some best practices we can adopt to mitigate the potential pitfalls.
 In his article for Harvard Business Review (HBR), Jon Christiansen discussed eight things leaders do to make employees quit and the steps they can take to correct them.
 However, they can easily be tailored to any MSP or enterprise-wide staffing solution.

 Losing Workers Is a Business Loss